ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

 Below are my instructions for setting up a conda environment for my reddit data project

-- first you need to install anaconda (on windows make sure to check the add to path option)
+- First you need to install anaconda (on windows make sure to check the add to path option)
-    - using command prompt (on windows) or in the bash shell (on linux) you can use the code below to create a conda environment
+    - Using command prompt (on windows) or in the bash shell (on linux) you can use the code below to create a conda environment

     ```sh
     # display all versions of python available to conda